Do Language Models Update their Forecasts with New Information?: EvolveCast Dataset Construction

 In addition to questions and forecasts, \textsc{EvolveCast} pairs each instance with a contemporaneous news update.
 The key challenge is to determine when new information becomes available that could plausibly shift forecasts.
 We detect these moments by monitoring the comment streams associated with each Metaculus question: whenever a new comment is posted, we treat this as a candidate signal that new evidence has emerged.
 To reduce noise, we filter out bot-generated or automated comments as well as very short entries (fewer than 20 characters).
 Once a candidate timestamp is identified, we search for relevant news articles within a one-week window preceding the comment to account for possible delays between publication of external information and the time at which it is reflected in forecaster discussion.
 News articles are retrieved via the Google Search API, using the original question as the query, and for each candidate timestamp we collect up to 100 related articles.

 To select the most relevant update, we compute semantic similarity between the comment text and each retrieved article using sentence embeddings~\citep{reimers-gurevych-2019-sentence}.
 Articles are then ranked by similarity score, and by default we retain the top-ranked article, storing both its title and headline as the associated news update.
 This procedure ensures that each question–forecast pair is aligned with a news item that is both temporally plausible and semantically linked to the corresponding forecaster discussion.
-Because a single question may be associated with multiple updates over time, the dataset may contain repeated questions paired with different news events.
-In total, this process yields 1,613 aligned question–news pairs across domains.
+In total, this process yields 1,613 aligned question–news pairs derived from 203 unique questions.
+This structure allows us to evaluate not just isolated predictions, but the consistency of belief updating over time for the same event.

+To validate the quality of the aligned news updates, we conducted a manual inspection of a random subset ($N=20$) of question-news pairs.
+We found that in 90\% of cases, the retrieved article was directly relevant to the forecasting topic and provided information post-dating the question start time.
+This confirms that the downstream performance gaps stem primarily from reasoning failures (i.e., how to weigh the evidence) rather than retrieval noise (i.e., irrelevant context).